plone/plone.app.robotframework/docs/source/index.rst

 - Describe and document the two possible test runner approaches (asko's and godfroid's)
 - Describe/investigate different ways of writing higher-level Plone keywords (standard robot vs. BDD, given-when-then)
 - Write documentation for selenium2library keywords (tisto).
 - Write documentation for Plone keywords.
+(Should we use robot framework tools to do this and then simply reference them?
+Ed)

 Contents: